Act of Uniformity 1662: Clarendon Code

 Combined with the Test Act, the Corporation Acts excluded all nonconformists from holding civil or military office, and prevented them from being awarded degrees by the universities of Cambridge and Oxford.

 Book of Common Prayer

 The Book of Common Prayer introduced by Charles II was substantially the same as Elizabeth's version of 1559, itself based on Thomas Cranmer's earlier version of 1552.
 Apart from minor changes this remains the official and permanent legal version of prayer authorised by Parliament and Church.

-Amendment and repeals
+Subsequent developments

+Sections 9 and 27 of the act were repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1863 (26 & 27 Vict. c.
+125), which came into force on 28 July 1863.

+Section 7 of the act from the words "that it is not lawful" down to the words "commissionated by him and." were repealed by section 1 of, and part II of schedule one to, the Promissory Oaths Act 1871 (34 & 35 Vict. c.
+48), which came into force on 13 July 1871.

+The whole act was repealed for Northern Ireland by section 1(1) of, and the first schedule to, the Statute Law Revision Act 1950 (14 Geo.
+6. c.
+6), which came into force on 23 May 1950.

+The following enactments, so far as unrepealed, were repealed by section 1 of, and part II of the schedule to, the Statute Law (Repeals) Act 1969, which came into force on 1 January 1970.